readdeo91/clean-code-notes/README.md

 When we are dealing with a list of parameters than it should look like a list, it should not be scattered around.
 You can do it horizontally or vertically, but make it look like a list.

-Lego naming:
+### Lego naming:

-We often dilute the meaning so much, it disappears.
+**We often dilute the meaning so much, it disappears.**
-You have a ManagerController and you would need a proxy for it and a factory and it needs to be abstruct so now you have a: AbstractFactoryProxyManagerController.
+You have a ManagerController and you would need a proxy for it and a factory and it needs to be abstruct so now you have a: **AbstractFactoryProxyManagerController**.

 This is not a particularly long name but this is a very good example to demonstrate where it starts when we are adding extra words.